Skip to content

 4. Hepatitis A vaccination

 Hepatitis A vaccination is a safe and effective means to prevent the infection.
-Persons who are at increased risk for acquiring hepatitis A and persons with increased risk for severe adverse consequences should discuss with their doctors about hepatitis A vaccination for personal protection.
+Persons who are at increased risk for acquiring hepatitis A or with increased risk for severe adverse consequences should discuss with their doctors about hepatitis A vaccination for personal protection.
 According to the Scientific Committee on Vaccine Preventable Diseases, Centre for Health Protection, the following groups are recommended to have hepatitis A vaccination:

 • Travellers to endemic areas of hepatitis A

-• Persons with chronic liver diseases
+• Persons with chronic liver disease

 • Men who have sex with men